Yes, you are a candidate for Rhinoplasty

 I apologize and will confer with the other surgeons it is difficult to tell your exact problem due to the blurring of the photograph and no official examination.
 A good Oculoplastic or Plastic Surgeon would be a good choice for blepharoplasty surgery.
 I have performed 1000's of blepharoplasties and each patient and their needs are different .
 A skilled surgeon will meet with you and discuss your expectations and whether he feels those will be met by the available procedures.

 Choosing a surgeon for eyelid surgery

 You are young and it is difficult to see in your photo what the situation in your lower lid exactly is.
-Some young individuals may have an inherited prominence of the fat within the lower lid, though some have overactive muscle causing a lid bulge when smiling.
-An oculoplastic surgeon or a plastic surgeon can be a very good choice but as you are young be careful with your expectation.
+Some young individuals may have an inherited prominence of the fat within the lower lid, though some have an overactive muscle causing a lid bulge when smiling.
+An oculoplastic surgeon, or a plastic surgeon, can be a very good choice, but as you are young, be careful with your expectation.
 There should be very many practices in the Springfield area to help you.

 Best of luck,